 Through a winning combination of personal warmth, superbly observed, written and performed comedy and a deeply intimate understanding of what a viewing audience wanted, Eric Sykes deservedly carved himself an enduring place as one of only a small handful of genuine creative geniuses working in the field of British television comedy.

 The very best comedy has always sported an essential core of warm humanity.
 For decades of British television viewers, no one conveyed that warmth or humanity more successfully than the great Eric Sykes.

-This biography was written in 2001.
 Eric Sykes passed away on 4 July 2012

 Published on February 20th, 2019.
 Written by Laurence Marcus & SRH (2001) for Television Heaven.